adityakukrety254-byte/Solar_Servers/README.md

 5. DO NOT directly open index.html.

 > On top left, a small green square will appear.
 It is the placeholder for HUD

+# Changelog
+1. Added planets to show connections to sites via browser